lorisleiva/laravel-actions-docs/2.x/upgrade.md

 }
 ```

-As you can see, once we fill the attributes, they are accessible from anywhere within the action.
+As you can see, once we fill in the attributes, they are accessible from anywhere within the action.
 Read "[Use unified attributes](./use-unified-attributes)" for more information.

 ## Authorization and validation for controllers only